How Much Do Nurses Make?

 Nurse researchers earn salaries averaging $65,520 per year, according to Glassdoor.

 Salary and benefits for nurse research are influenced by work experience, geographic location, and employer.
 Nurse researchers employed full-time typically receive retirement and healthcare benefits.

 Occupational Health Nurse

-According to the Bureau of Labor Statistics, as of 2010, registered nurses specializing in occupational health earned average salaries of $66,530, while those with the highest salaries make $77,970 or more a year.
+According to Payscale, as of 2017, registered nurses specializing in occupational health earn an average salary of $68,906, while those with the highest salaries make $87,254 or more per year.
 It’s not uncommon for experienced occupational health nurses to earn even more.

 According to the Bureau of Labor Statistics, median salaries for registered nurses nationwide exceed $62,000 annually.
 Among the highest paid registered nurses are orthopedic nurse practitioners.

 Perioperative (O.R.)
 Nurse